 LDs can involve verbal (words or speech) and/or nonverbal information.
 They typically affect how you read, write and/or do math.
 They can range from mild to severe.

 Learning disabilities don’t affect intelligence and are different from intellectual disabilities.
 People with LDs have specific issues with learning.
-But they have an average or above-average IQ (intelligence quotient).
+However, they typically have an average or above-average IQ (intelligence quotient).

 Most people with an LD find out about it early in school.
 However, some people don’t get a diagnosis until adolescence or adulthood.